grisov/quickDictionary/readme.md

 Note: The registration link is displayed only when using the default access token.
 Once you enter your own access code in the settings, this link will be hidden.
 To restore the default access token, simply clear the field for entering it and click "OK".
 The default access code will be restored in the add-on configuration and you will see it the next time you open the settings dialog.

 ## Brief reference information
-To listen to short help, switch to add-on control mode with NVDA+E, then press H. You will hear a message with a list of all available keyboard commands and add-on features.
+To listen to short help, switch to add-on control mode with NVDA+Y, then press H. You will hear a message with a list of all available keyboard commands and add-on features.

 ## Change log

-### Version 1.0.1
+### Version 1.1
 * Changed keyboard shortcuts that are duplicated in NVDA;
+* slightly changed keyboard shortcuts to control the add-on functions;
+* changed the description of the main add-on features;
+* updated help and translation of the add-on;
 * Fixed error in Ukrainian translation (thanks to Volodymyr Perig);

 ### Version 1.0: features of implementation